Canadian Marketing Code of Ethics & Standards

 M1.4 Continuity Programs (also known as Advance Consent Marketing Plans): Programs where the consumer or business gives consent to receive and pay for products or services on a continuing or periodic basis until the recipient cancels the plan are subject to the requirements laid out in Section I16 of this Code, Automatically Billed Products and Services.

-M1.5 E-commerce: Marketers selling products and services online must:
+M1.5 E-commerce: When selling products and services online markets must:

 provide a clear order confirmation process that allows the consumer to confirm his or her interest in buying, see all relevant details of his or her order, confirm the accuracy of the details and print the details of the order as submitted;